Centurion lounges offer some of the most luxurious benefits around.

 Who has access to the Centurion lounge?

 If you do have a Platinum card – either the business or personal version – you are allowed access for yourself and up to two guests.
 Any additional guests are charged $50 a person and must be accompanied by the primary cardholder at all times.
+For Delta Reserve cardholders, you are allowed access for yourself, any additional cardholders and up to two guests at the $50 per person rate.

 Fortunately, authorized users of a Platinum card are allowed their own guests.
 If you frequently travel with a large family, adding an additional user on your card can be an easy way to up your guest count.
 Just keep in mind the Platinum card charges $175 a year for the first three authorized users.